2507

 American taste horizons are broadening; we are exploring bitterness with foods like dark chocolate, bitter salad greens and now, robust olive oils.

-The fruity characteristics you may notice in the mouth include nutty, buttery and other ripe flavors and a fuller spectrum of green fruity notes.
-Another characteristic that is most pronounced in this retronasal perception, is rancidity — we will explore that when we look at the common defects of olive oil in another article.
-The traditional palate cleanser between olive oils is water, plain or sparkling, and slices of Granny Smith apple.
+You may notice fruity characteristics in the mouth, including nutty, buttery, other ripe flavors, and a fuller spectrum of green, fruity notes.
+Another characteristic most pronounced in this retronasal perception is rancidity.
+We will explore that in another article when we look at the common defects of olive oil.
+The traditional palate cleanser between olive oils is water, plain or sparkling, and Granny Smith apple slices.

 basics-world-tasting-olive-oil-an-introduction-to-olive-oil-tasting-olive-oil-times